-You can adapt it to use whatever you have in your fridge, and make it a different way every time.
+You can adapt this soup with orzo to use whatever you have in your fridge, and make it a different way every time.
 If you have never tried orzo, then this soup is a great place to start.

-- Onions and carrot - This is the base of any great soup.
-You can save yourself some time and effort by using frozen onions.
+- Onions and carrot - Save yourself some time and effort by using frozen onions.
 Dice the carrots very small, so that they soften once cooked, unless you like some bite to your carrots.

 - Garlic - You can use frozen garlic or some lazy garlic from a jar to make this soup really easy.